 A pause usually lasts a half a second ..so that means seven to eight frames for example between characters talking back and forth to each other.

 When you want to make your character blink just take 3 frames with the eye closed (at 15 fps )

 To finish out a scene take twelve to fifteen frames.

 Remember that all movements must be small so the animation is smooth and flowing

 Review your movie as you go along.
 Some software has a loop function which can be useful.
 Also remember to save your movie regularly or better still use an auto save function if your software has it.

-Some modern stop motion software allows editing your animation as you film allowing you to delete bad frames etc.
+Some modern stop motion software allows editing your animation as you capture your images so you to delete bad frames etc.

 You may want to extend some scenes by copying and pasting them.

-New programs such as iKITMovie allow you to add Sounds, voice over and music during the filming or capture process so you don’t have to use another editing program to finish your stop motion movie.
+New programs such as iKITMovie stop motion software allow you to add Sounds, voice over and music during the filming or capture process so you don’t have to use another editing program to finish your stop motion movie.

 Some of our favourite claymation clay character tutorials are shown below.
-Check them out.
+Check them out below.